 - Achieve a parasite-free terrarium by putting enough amount of coco soft bedding within the pet’s terrarium.
 One pack of substrate contains 10-quarts in total.
 The said amount can last for longer use.

 - The added organic tannins help to resist mold and bacteria on the bedding.
 The fresher enclosure is maintained through its odor control feature.
-No aromatic oils or any other chemicals are included in its ingredients that sustain proper pet food safety.
+No aromatic oils or other chemicals are included in its ingredients that sustain proper pet food safety.

 - The fine chip bedding allows spot cleaning the easiest way in between changing.
 Debris caused by the corn snake visibly appears due to its size.

 - The all-natural aspen bedding has gone through a specialized process to eliminate the wood debris.
 It removes excess dust that may harm the corn snake.
 It can be placed in all habitats, such as an aquarium.

 - The aspen bedding does well for small pets and snakes as well.
 It is disposable and easy to replace.
 There are no aromatic oils added, yet it has an excellent odor control performance.

 - Though the bedding is made of hardwood, it does not cause snake injuries.
 It does allow burrowing also.

 - Habitat cleaning requires once a week to prevent pets from developing health problems due to ammonia buildup.

 - Professional breeders opt to buy Premium Coconut Substrate for their corn snakes because of the quality it renders.
 It is composed of mixed size coconut husk chips.
 Humid temperature is a plus within the snake’s terrarium in which this bedding provides.